joshbickett/generative-computer/runtime/my-computer/welcome.md

-# Welcome to the Generative Computer! there are
+# Welcome to the Generative Computer!

 You and your agent now share this desktop workspace.
 Files you create here live under **My Computer** and stay editable by both of you.